kubernetes/kops/docs/cluster_upgrades_and_migrations.md

 * If you're using a manually created ELB, the auto-scaling groups change, so you will need to reconfigure your ELBs to include the new auto-scaling group(s).

-* It is recommended to delete old kubernetes system services that we imported (and replace them with newer versions):
+* It is recommended to delete any old kubernetes system services that we might have imported (and replace them with newer versions):

 ```
 kubectl delete rc -lk8s-app=kube-dns --namespace=kube-system